datajutsu-jpl/Sales/README.md

  - Step 30 :  Created three bookmarks namely for opeining the slicer, closing the slicer ,clearing all the applied filters and multi row card switching, alongside Used selection pane to group the visuals accordinlgy to manage the dashboard effieciently.

-snap of the bookmarks and selection pane
+ # Snapshot  of the bookmarks and selection pane

 ![Image](https://github.com/user-attachments/assets/b3f44a84-f0bc-4cd0-a6c4-c92948078155)